xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 We often begin our courses by outlining the above "big picture" principles, challenges, and considerations.
 Like learning a foreign language, programming takes time and patience to master.
-And as is the case with any difficult skill, motivation to practice correlates to chances of long-term success.
-Developing the intellectual motivation to stick with the program is therefore one of our paramount goals.
-For this reason, we begin the course with the "frustration points" of everyday computing.
-In our experience, even simple tasks like saving a file from an internet browser can be rife with anxiety and frustration for many students: Where did that file go?
+And as is the case with any difficult skill, motivation to practice best correlates to chances of long-term success.
+Developing the intellectual motivations to stick with the program is therefore one of our paramount goals.
+For this reason, we strive to address the common "frustration points" of everyday computing.
+In our experience, even simple tasks like downloading an online file can be rife with anxiety for many
+students: Where did that file go?
 How do I find it again?
 What type of file is it?
-Modern operating systems conceal such information from average users.
+Is it safe to open it?
+Modern operating systems conceal the details needed to make informed decisions from the average user.
+Practitioners interested in fields like information science, critical software studies, platform studies, game theory, or media archeology must learn to extend their inquiry beyond the available surfaces.

-Our task as instructors is to channel that frustration into opportunities for discovery.
-Students, university faculty, and librarians intrinsically approach documents, file systems, and datasets as matters of critical importance, embodying the fruits of long-standing commitments and intellectual labor.
-We can harness the patience and care they bring to their research and help them extend it to computing fundamentals.
-In our experience, students respond enthusiastically to the mission of reclaiming the material contexts of their daily intellectual production.
+Our task as instructors is to reveal the hidden mechanics of computation.
+Moments of apprehension can be turned into opportunities for discovery.
+Students, university faculty, and librarians naturally approach documents, file systems, and datasets as matters of critical importance.
+Such artifacts preserve much precious intellectual labor.
+For this reason, in our experience, students respond enthusiastically to the mission of reclaiming the material contexts of their daily intellectual production.

-As suggested by the metaphor of a software development "environment," a site of computation denotes both the interface through which the human engages the machine and the type of interaction the interface demands.
-A site is also a conceptual space, though, each with its own logic and set of values.
+As suggested by the metaphor of the software development "environment," a site of computation denotes an interface through which humans engage with machines.
-Consequently, we identify three locations as key sites of digital literacy: the command line, the language interpreter, and the text editor.
+A site is also a conceptual space, containing a logic or a grammar of interaction.
+We find three such sites in searching for the universal grounds of general digital literacy: the command line, the language interpreter, and the text editor.

-### 3.1 Command Line
+### 3.1 Command Line Interface

+One of the oldest and most powerful ways of interacting with the machine is the command line.
+Despite its retro appearances, the modern command line offers a flexible, text based, "call and response" style of machine programming consistent across a remarkable variety of platforms: from mobile phones to supercomputers.

-The first of these locations is the command line, a Unix shell and a command language for text-based, call-and-response "dialogue" between the user and the Unix-based operating system.
+The first of these locations is the command line.
+The command Unix shell and a command language for text-based, call-and-response "dialogue" between the user and the Unix-based operating system.
 On the level of the operating system, all operations are in some sense performed on files.
 The aspiring coder must therefore develop a firm grasp of what files and folders really *are* along with corresponding techniques used to manipulate them.
 The command line is